shycopney44/W_S5M1_Project/README.md

 **Below, a DevOps Engineer will help you set up your local environment and launch the project:**

 This is a **full-stack web application** that comprises both back-end and front-end components.
-When deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).
+If deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).

 As a front-end engineer, your focus is mainly on the files that load **on the user's device**.
-In this particular project, these files live inside the `frontent` folder.
-The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node app, with a `package.json` file at the root containing meta-information about the project.
+In this particular case, these files live inside the `frontent` folder.
+The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node application.
+As such, it contains a `package.json` file at the root, containing some meta-information like name and version, and a few useful scripts developers can use as they work on the app, like "npm test".

 1. You will **clone this repository** to your computer, which will allow you to run the software locally for development and testing purposes.

 1. You will navigate your terminal to the project folder **and execute `npm install`**.
-This will install the libraries listed inside `package.json`.
-Some of these packages are needed for the back-end to do its job of serving the website you will be working on.
+This will install the libraries declared inside `package.json`.
+Some of these packages are needed for the back-end to do its job of serving front-end assets.
 Other libs help with things like testing and linting your code.

-1. After successful installation you will run, in separate terminals, the two scripts referenced inside `package.json`.
+1. After successful installation you will run, in separate terminals, two of the scripts found inside `package.json`.
 To do this, **execute `npm start` in your first terminal, and `npm test` in your second**.
 On successful start, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
 The term "localhost" means "your machine", and the number is called a port, allowing multiple web servers to run on the same computer, with one server per port.

+1. If you haven't already, install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
+It will highlight syntax errors and problems right inside your editor, which saves tons of time.

 ### 🥷 Lead Developer